uva-cs3140-25su/uva-cs3140-25su.github.io/office_hours.md

 ## Professor Office Hours

-**Location**: Rice Hall 404
+**Prof. Rich Nguyen**
 * Mondays 11 am to 12 pm on [Zoom](
   https://virginia.zoom.us/j/92343596331?pwd=UEJsc2twMFBlMldwRmMxQTJkSmJtZz09&from=addon
   )
-* Tuesdays 11 am to 12 pm in Rice 202
+* Tuesdays 3 pm to 4 pm in Rice 202
 * Wednesdays 11 am to 12 pm on [Zoom](
   https://virginia.zoom.us/j/92343596331?pwd=UEJsc2twMFBlMldwRmMxQTJkSmJtZz09&from=addon
   )
-* Thursdays 11 am to 12 pm in Rice 202
+* Thursdays 3 pm to 4 pm in Rice 202

+**Prof. Derrick Stone**
+* Tuesdays 3:30 pm - 4:30 pm in Rice 209
+* Thursdays 3:30 pm - 4:30 pm in Rice 209
+* OR by appointment

 ## TA Office Hours